erikrose/peep/README.rst

 0.9
   * Put the operative parts of peep into a single module rather than a package, and make it directly executable.
+(Brian Warner)

 0.8
   * Support installing into non-empty virtualenvs, for speed.
 We do this by